-How to avoid credit card (Mastercard / Visa) cross border processing fees
+How to avoid credit card (Mastercard / Visa) cross border fees

 Cross border fees are the additional cost of doing business when you accept transactions from customers from another country, and often a component of payment processing solutions.
 Cross border fees impact many merchants, particularly those who live in border cities or tourist destinations.
 This article is about cross borders fees, including what they are and how to avoid them.